griby/ray-tracing-series/README.md

 The following defines can be added to the *Preprocessor Definitions* (see [defines.h](ray-tracing-series/src/defines.h)):
  * MULTITHREADING_ON: to activate the multithreading support
- * DETERMINISTIC_RNG: to render identical images given the same input (fixed random seeds even in a multithreaded environment)
+ * DETERMINISTIC_RNG: to render identical images given the same input (fixed random seeds even when multithreaded)
  * RENDER_NORMAL_MAP: to render the normal map of the scene (a ray is cast to get the normal but it isn't scattered)
  * RENDER_NO_MATERIAL: to render the image ignoring the objects material (the rays bounce with a simple reflection)
  * RENDER_GRAYSCALE: to render the grayscale image of the scene